 Danielle’s work has been featured on For Harriet, Elixher Magazine, Colorlines, The Guardian, and a host of other platforms.
 She has shared her work and/or curated workshops in over 40 cities nationally and 5 countries internationally and in collaboration with over 100 community partnerships and organizations such as the LGBTQ Task Force, Georgetown University, the New Museum, The DC LGBT Center, and CoreAlign.
 She is the Founding Director of This Bridge Called Our Health, a digital publication, consulting practice, and community resource providing services & promoting dialogues around health, healing, and wellness through a social justice lens.
 You can find more about her work here, check out her Instagram slayage here, and indulge in her #BlackFemmeSupremacy Facebook musings here.

 Annie Alexandrian is a compassionate, generous, and radiant spirit.
-She is a resilient multi-racial womyn of color, of Armenian, Black, French, and Japanese descent.
-Annie is invested in creating spaces within which women and femme folks can exhale and breathe in ways that are affirming to us and reflect on our intrinsic sacredness.
+She is a resilient multiracial woman of color who is invested in creating spaces within which women and femme folks can exhale and breathe in ways that are affirming to us and reflect on our intrinsic sacredness.
 Annie grew up in southern California and currently resides in Oakland.
 She is a womanist, writer, full-spectrum doula, and public health professional.
 Defined by the lives and deaths of women in her family, she seeks to honor the fullness of their beings and address the structural and social conditions that have shaped her family.
 She carries their spirits and words through moments of silence and laughter.
-They are and always will be what fuels her activism, her education, and why she is able to wake each day and brave this world in which they are no longer physically here.